citp/privacy-policy-historical/a/ad/add/addshoppers.com.md

 By using our site, widgets, and tools, you consent to our privacy policy.

-AddShoppers has been awarded TRUSTe’s Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with [TRUSTe’s Program Requirements](http://www.truste.com/privacy-program-requirements/) and the [TRUSTed Cloud Program Requirements](http://www.truste.com/privacy-program-requirements/TRUSTed-cloud/) including transparency, accountability and choice regarding the collection and use of your personal information.

-TRUSTe’s mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
-If you have questions or complaints regarding our privacy policy or practices, please contact us at help [at] addshoppers.com.
-If you are not satisfied with our response you can contact [TRUSTe here](https://feedback-form.truste.com/watchdog/request) .
-The TRUSTe program does not cover any mobile web sites or applications.
+In order to view our relationship with TRUSTe please visit the validation page visible by clicking on the TRUSTe seal.
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.

-This privacy policy covers the collection, use and disclosure of information we collect through our website, www.addshopers.com and the Services.
+The TRUSTe certification covers the collection, use and disclosure of information we collect through our website, www.addshopers.com and the Services.
 The use of information collected through the Services shall be limited to the purpose of providing the service for which you have engaged AddShoppers.

 AddShoppers collects information under the direction of its Clients, and has no direct relationship with the individuals whose personal data it processes.
 If you are a customer of one of our Clients and would no longer like to be contacted by one of our Clients that use our service, please contact the Client that you interact with directly.
 We may transfer personal information to companies that help us provide our service.
 Transfers to subsequent third parties are covered by the service agreements with our Clients.